-"By applying the specified torque to the bolt in the load cell, you can mimic the bolted joint as closely as possible and see how much tension is developed," mentions Bunai.
-"Then, using the torque formula you can calculate and solve the actual 'nut factor' that will be required for all bolts throughout the installation."
+"By applying the specified torque to the bolt in the load cell, you can mimic the bolted joint as closely as possible and see how much tension is developed," Bunai explained.
+"Then using the torque formula, you can calculate and solve for the actual nut factor that will be required for all bolts utilized throughout the installation."

-However, as noted earlier, even using the same bolt with the same lubrication in the same bolted joint, and applying the same torque value, results in varied amount of tension almost every time.
-Additionally, a tightened bolt in a load cell will behave differently than in an actual bolted joint, because the stiffness and angle of the joint will differ, even if only slightly.
+But as noted earlier, even using the same bolt with the same lubrication in the same bolted joint and applying the same torque value results in a varied amount of tension almost every time.

+Additionally, a tightened bolt in a load cell will behave differently than it would in an actual bolted joint, because the stiffness and angle of the joint will differ, even if only to a slight amount.